gwu-libraries/TweetSets/README.md

         mkdir /dataset_loading

+3. Set up the `tweetset_data/full_datasets` and `dataset_loading` NFS mounts as [described here](https://github.com/gwu-libraries/TweetSets/wiki/Setting-up-NFS-mounts-for-cluster-mode).

-2. Clone or download this repository:
+4. Clone or download this repository:

         git clone https://github.com/gwu-libraries/TweetSets.git

-3. Change to the `docker` directory:
+5. Change to the `docker` directory:

         cd docker

-4. Copy the example docker files:
+6. Copy the example docker files:

         cp example.cluster-primary.docker-compose.yml docker-compose.yml
         cp example.env .env

-5. Edit `.env`.
+7. Update `.env`.
 This file is annotated to help you select appropriate values.
-6. Create `dataset_list_msg.txt` in the docker directory.
+8. Create `dataset_list_msg.txt` in the docker directory.
 The contents of this file will be displayed on the dataset list page.
 It can be used to list other datasets that are available, but not yet loaded.
 If leaving the file empty then:

         touch dataset_list_msg.txt

-7. Bring up the containers:

-        docker-compose up -d

 For HTTPS support, uncomment and configure the nginx-proxy container in `docker-compose.yml`.

-#### Cluster node
+#### Cluster node(s)
 1. Create data directories on a volume with adequate storage:

         mkdir -p /tweetset_data/elasticsearch
+        mkdir -p /tweetset_data/full_datasets
         chown -R 1000:1000 /tweetset_data/elasticsearch
+        mkdir /dataset_loading

 2. Clone or download this repository:

         git clone https://github.com/gwu-libraries/TweetSets.git

+3. Set up the `tweetset_data/full_datasets` and `dataset_loading` NFS mounts as [described here](https://github.com/gwu-libraries/TweetSets/wiki/Setting-up-NFS-mounts-for-cluster-mode).

-3. Change to the `docker` directory:
+4. Change to the `docker` directory:

         cd docker

-4. Copy the example docker files:
+5. Copy the example docker files:

         cp example.cluster-node.docker-compose.yml docker-compose.yml
         cp example.cluster-node.env .env

-5. Edit `.env`.
+6. Edit `.env`.
 This file is annotated to help you select appropriate values.
 Note that 2 cluster nodes must have `MASTER` set to `true`.

-6. Bring up the containers:
+7. Bring up the containers, starting with the cluster nodes and then moving to the primary node.

         docker-compose up -d